-The United Kingdom’s government does not accept offers of assistance from the tobacco industry, endorse policies drafted by the tobacco industry or invite tobacco industry representatives to attend policy meetings.
-The U.K. delegation to the COP does not include tobacco industry representatives.
-However, there are instances of tobacco industry representatives, or industry-affiliated organizations, participating in informal parliamentary groups.
+The U.K. government does not accept offers of assistance from the industry, endorse their policies, nor invite industry representatives to attend policy meetings.
+The U.K. delegation to the Conference of the Parties (COP) excludes industry representatives.
+However, there are instances of industry representatives, or organizations affiliated with the industry, participating in informal parliamentary groups.
 The tobacco industry is allowed to provide responses to public regulatory consultations.

-The U.K. government does not grant privileges to the tobacco industry.
-However, there are no clear rules mandating the government not to provide preferential treatment to the tobacco industry.
-The major tobacco companies pay very low levels of corporate tax in the U.K., although this is not unique to the tobacco industry.
-The U.K. as part of the European Union (EU) must apply duty free allowances on tobacco products brought from outside the EU but applies the upper rather than lower limits.
+The U.K. government does not grant exemptions to the tobacco industry.
+However, there are no clear rules mandating the government not to provide preferential treatment to the industry.
+The major tobacco companies pay very low levels of corporation tax in the U.K., although this is not unique to the industry.
+The U.K. as part of the European Union (EU) must apply duty-free allowances on tobacco products brought from outside the EU but apply the upper rather than lower limits.

-In 2017, the U.K. Department of Health & Social Care (DHSC) issued guidelines for the implementation of WHO Framework Convention on Tobacco Control (FCTC) Article 5.3 of the FCTC.
-The guidelines recommit the government to publish details of meetings with the tobacco industry and exclude commercially or operationally sensitive information.
-However, there is no requirement for the tobacco industry and affiliated entities to register with the government.
-Given the tobacco industry’s growing use of third parties and the challenges of tracing links to and funding of third parties, this is an important omission.
+In the past the Department of Health & Social Care (DHSC) issued guidelines for the implementation of WHO Framework Convention on Tobacco Control (FCTC) Article 5.3, re-committing the government to publish details of meetings with the industry, excluding commercially or operationally sensitive information.
+However, there is no requirement for the industry and affiliated entities to register with the government.
+Given the industry’s growing use of third parties and the challenges of tracing its links to, and funding of, third parties, this is an important omission.

-General rules regulate political contributions to political parties, candidates and campaigns, and the disclosure of any such contributions.
-However, no legislation specifically prohibits the tobacco industry from making political donations.
+General rules regulate political contributions to political parties, candidates and campaigns, and the disclosure of such contributions.
+However, no legislation specifically prohibits the industry from making political donations.
 No current government officials hold positions in the industry, but several instances of past involvement, direct and indirect, have been identified.

-- Collect and publish tobacco industry data on profits, taxes, prices, spending on marketing, research and CSR and local data on sales of all products as recommended by the parliamentary group on Smoking and Health.
+- Collect and publish industry data on profits, taxes, prices, spending on marketing, research and CSR and local data on sales of all products as recommended by the backbench All Party Parliamentary Group on Smoking and Health.

 - Implement and embed a government program to regularly raise and maintain awareness of Article 5.3 and how to comply with it across all government agencies.

-- Ban tobacco industry CSR activities in the U.K.
+- Ban industry CSR activities in the U.K.

-- Create a comprehensive and legally binding lobbying transparency register.
-Make it a legal requirement for tobacco industry-affiliated organizations and individuals to register with the government before lobbying.
+- Create a comprehensive and legally binding lobbying transparency register and make it a legal requirement for industry affiliated organizations and individuals to register with the government before lobbying.

-- Avoid conflicts of interest by prohibiting the tobacco industry from making any contributions to government officials.
-These would include offers of assistance, policy drafts, or study visit invitations.
-Prohibit public officials from holding positions in the tobacco industry or being seconded to the tobacco industry.
+- Avoid conflicts of interest by prohibiting the industry from making contributions (monetary of otherwise) to government officials.
+These would include offers of assistance, policy drafts or study visit invitations.
+Prohibit public officials from holding positions in, or being seconded to, the industry.

-- Audit HMRC to ascertain whether the government provides preferential tax exemption to the tobacco industry and remove duty free concessions for tobacco products.
+- Audit HMRC to ascertain whether the government provides preferential tax exemption to the industry and remove duty-free concessions for tobacco products.